cs230-stanford/website-2019-spring/project.md

 Notes on a few specific types of projects:

- * **Computation power.** We will update you if we manage to get you free GPU credits but in any case both [Google Cloud](https://cloud.google.com/edu/) and [Microsoft Azure](https://azure.microsoft.com/en-us/education/) offer free academic units which you can apply to.
+ * **Computation power.** Amazon Web Services is sponsoring the CS230 projects by providing you with GPU credits to run your experiments!
+We will update regarding how to retrieve your GPU credits.
+Alternatively Google Cloud and Microsoft Azure offer free academic units which you can apply to.
  * **Preprocessed datasets.** While we don't want you to have to spend much time collecting raw data, the process of inspecting and visualizing the data, trying out different types of preprocessing, and doing error analysis is often an important part of machine learning.
 Hence if you choose to use preprepared datasets (e.g. from Kaggle, the UCI machine learning repository, etc.) we encourage you to do some data exploration and analysis to get familiar with the problem.
  * **Replicating results.** Replicating the results in a paper can be a good way to learn.
 However, we ask that instead of just replicating a paper, also try using the technique on another application, or do some analysis of how each component of the model contributes to final performance.